microsoft/msrc-appconfig/README.md

 We use [flake8](https://pypi.org/project/flake8/) with default options to lint the code.
 Additionally, the [pyright](https://github.com/microsoft/pyright) static type checker must run without issues on the code.

+To get quickly get started with VSCode consider importing `msrc-appconfig.code-profile` and create python environment from `dev-requirements.txt`.

 All new code must come with corresponding [pytest](https://docs.pytest.org/en/latest/) tests.
 Keep code coverage at 100%.